iagos-dc/envri-hub/README.md

 # IAGOS Atmospheric Data Download Tool - ENVRI-ID Token Introspection Demo

-A Python demonstration tool showing ENVRI-ID token introspection by the AERIS SSO system through downloading and analyzing IAGOS (In-service Aircraft for a Global Observing System) atmospheric data from the SEDOO API.
+A Python demonstration tool showing ENVRI-ID token introspection by the AERIS SSO system through downloading and analyzing IAGOS (In-service Aircraft for a Global Observing System) atmospheric data from the IAGOS API.

 ## Purpose

 This code demonstrates **ENVRI-ID token introspection** by the **AERIS SSO** system.
-It shows how ENVRI-ID tokens are validated and used to access protected AERIS resources through the SEDOO API.
+It shows how ENVRI-ID tokens are validated and used to access protected AERIS resources through the IAGOS API.

 ## Features

 - **Token Introspection Demo**: Shows ENVRI-ID token validation by AERIS SSO
 - **Dual Authentication**: Manual token input or OAuth2 device flow for ENVRI-ID
-- **AERIS API Integration**: Demonstrates token-based access to SEDOO backend
+- **AERIS API Integration**: Demonstrates token-based access to IAGOS backend
 - **Data Download**: Retrieve NetCDF files as proof of successful authentication
 - **Data Analysis**: Jupyter notebook for ozone timeseries visualization